 But then I ate (inhaled) the first mouthful of these low FODMAP pecan, chocolatey, coconut flecked pancakes and the chaos became totally worth it.
 Because these my friend are going to rock your low FODMAP world.

-We’re talking light, fluffy, mouthfuls of chocolate goodness, packed with protein, drizzled with maple syrup and topped with fresh blueberries.
+We’re talking light, fluffy, mouthfuls of chocolate goodness, drizzled with maple syrup and topped with fresh blueberries.

-Free from gluten, dairy and refined sugar, they’re perfect if you’re after a free-from recipe that’s slightly different this pancake day (or any day for that matter).
+Free from gluten and dairy, they’re perfect if you’re after a free-from recipe that’s slightly different this pancake day (or any day for that matter).

 When Holland & Barrett got in touch and asked if I wanted to take part in their Healthy Pancake Blogger Challenge – which involved devising a healthier pancake recipe using their own fab line of free from products (and one item from the guys over at Rude Health), I jumped at the chance.